khananjum82250-eng/fist-git-repo/README.md

 # fist-git-repo
-This is my first Git Repository
+This is my first Git Repository.
-Author-Anjumkhan
+Author-Anjum khan